alexsantostx94/portfolio-alex-santos/src/pages/index.md

           principles into all of my designs.
       - title: Application Development
         content: >-
-          Application development for iOS products programmed in Swift.
-Web applications for products programmed in Python and C++.
+          Application development for iOS in Swift.
+Web applications in C++ and Python.
       - title: Graphic Design
         content: 'Brand identity, logo design and illustrations.'
       - title: Front-End Development